Algorithmically Optimal Outer Measures: Introduction

 Levin defined $\bm$ as an optimal lower semicomputable subprobability measure, so the above analogy leads us to investigate here the algorithmic optimality properties of $\bkappa$ and other outer measures on Euclidean spaces.

 We first investigate outer measures that are \emph{globally optimal}, a property that is closely analogous to the optimality property of Levin's $\bm$.
-In Section~\ref{sec:gao} we prove that globally optimal outer measures on $\R^n$ exist.
+In Section~\ref{sec:gao} we prove \emph{ab initio} that globally optimal outer measures on $\R^n$ exist.
+We also show that Levin's $\bm$ lifts in a natural way to a specific example of such a measure.

 As it turns out, the outer measure $\bkappa$ is not globally optimal.
 In Section~\ref{sec:lao} we prove this fact, and we introduce and investigate the more general and more subtly defined class of \emph{locally optimal} outer measures on $\R^n$.
 Our main theorem establishes that \emph{every} locally optimal outer measure $\mu$ on a Euclidean space $\R^n$ has the property that the classical local fractal dimensions of $\mu$ coincide exactly with the algorithmic dimensions at every point in $\R^n$.